lancycastalino/about/README.md

 - 👀 I’m interested in all engineering Marvels...
 - 🌱 I’m currently learning OpenCV, Neural-Networks etc
 - 💞️ I’m looking to collaborate on C++, Linux Kernel, STL etc
-- 📫 How to reach me LancyCastalino@gmail.com
+- 📫 Reach me at: LancyCastalino@gmail.com

 <!---
 lancycastalino/lancycastalino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.